|

 There were areas of significant bubbling on the surfaces of the fan vents.
 Machine polishing reduced these significantly.
 The speedometer

 was marked up with MPH indicators to avoid any embarrassing lapses.
+I have enclosed photos of the interior just

+prior to complete refinishing.
 The Small Mahogany Chest of Drawers with

+Glazed Door.
 Somebody had given this piece a pretty hard

 time.
 Dating from the Victorian era I assume that this was some kind of

 laboratory or specimen chest of drawers.
 Possibly an apprentice piece.
+The top had been destroyed so a replacement

 had to be made.
 Not much care had been tak en